 COVID-19 vaccines are currently under emergency use authorization, a status that some experts say makes vaccine mandates a legal gray area.
 But with full FDA approval, immunization requirements will be par for the course considering that colleges already require students to provide proof of various other vaccinations.

-Additionally, some colleges are carving out medical or religious exemptions for unvaccinated students.
+Some colleges are carving out medical or religious exemptions for unvaccinated students.
 Students who are fully online may also be exempt from vaccine requirements at some colleges.

-How Colleges are Encouraging Students to Get Vaccinated
+How Colleges Are Encouraging Students to Get Vaccinated

 Colleges are using proverbial sticks and carrots to ensure students are vaccinated before arriving on campus.
 Mandates may limit the opportunity to even register for classes without proof of immunization.